bringhurst/balancemq/README.md

 BalanceMQ
 =========
-BalanceMQ is a continuous workload balancer that knows how to efficiently and automatically distribute work evenly among many (tens of thousands) of servers with minimal communications overhead.
+BalanceMQ is a continuous workload balancer that knows how to efficiently and automatically distribute work evenly among many (tens of thousands) of servers with minimal communications overhead (see [this paper](https://dl.acm.org/citation.cfm?id=2389114) for a description of the algorithm used).

 This program is still in development, please come back later if you want to use it for a production need.